KarsvdBerg/ImagingProject/Assignment/Assignment2-Final.md

 | 9 |	0.13278	| 0.9579	| 0.079226 |	0.975 |
 | 10 |	0.11001 |	0.9674	| 0.058272	|0.98288 |

+In general the loss decreases when you add more layers.
+However with too many layers, the loss will increase again.
+This can also be seen in the graphs below.

 ![alt text](https://github.com/KarsvdBerg/ImagingProject/blob/master/Assignment2.1A.png "Logo Title Text 1")
 ![alt text](https://github.com/KarsvdBerg/ImagingProject/blob/master/Assignment2.1B.png "Logo Title Text 1")

 With more layers, the accuracy generally goes up and the loss generally goes down.
-To see if the found differences are relevant or if the standart deviation is around the same value.
+To see if the found differences are relevant or if the standart deviation is around the same value

 |Number of measurement 	|Loss test	|Accuracy test	|Loss train	|Accuracy train|
 | --- | --- | --- | --- | --- |